Zero paid placements. No brand can pay to rank higher on Simscanner.

 Overview

 The world plan family covers brands' global multi-country plans that route across many regions on a single eSIM.
-Phase 1 ships this page in preview state.
+Phase 1 ships this page in modelled estimates.
 Per-brand regional plan availability publishes once each brand confirms its regional plan inside the methodology review window.

 The best travel eSIM for The World is the global plan whose published country list, unlimited and fair use policy, and hotspot rules match your trip.
 The World is a global plan family, not a fixed set of countries, so coverage is set per brand.
 Simscanner compares global brands, then links to country rankings where coverage and speed differ.